filin2hat/Redditron/README.md

 ### Important:

-#### For the application to work, you must:
  For the application to work, you must:
 - register an account on Reddit
 - create an application on the site (https://www.reddit.com/prefs/apps)
 - register the received keys in local.properties: CLIENT_ID = your-client-id